 Launch your career in community grantmaking.

-Up to £25,000 salary, mentoring and full professional development programme
+£25,000 job, mentoring and full professional development programme

 – apply today